Eoin Glackin reviews Love Yourself Today, a documentary-meets-concert film centring on the work of Irish folk hero, Damien Dempsey.

 In a post-screening Q & A with Dempsey and Killeen, Dempsey tells us how his work has always been autobiographical, writing about himself but also, importantly, the people around him who share and influence his world.
 With that in mind, how else could a Damien Dempsey documentary/concert film go than to focus in on not just himself, but also the familiar characters who have always occupied his songs?

-So, we meet Packie, whose own affirmation comes in the physical form of shadow-boxing.
+So, we meet Packy, whose own affirmation comes in the physical form of shadow-boxing.
 Through the hurt and destruction that has happened around him and to him, there he is.
 Focused, meditative, still swinging.

-We learn how Packie witnessed his friend being gunned down right beside him, a moment he also thought would be his last.
+We learn how Packy witnessed his friend being gunned down right beside him, a moment he also thought would be his last.
 A scene unimaginable for anyone.
 A trauma that must, at times, seem insurmountable.

 However, there is a light.